phthom/icp31/9-Ingress.md

-# Using the Ingress Control as a Router
+# Using the Ingress Control as a Router in ICP